Attitude Adjustment

 • Who is or isn’t invited to important meetings?

-• What changes are coming and how does each person need to change to adapt?
+• What changes are coming, and how must each person change to adapt?

 Never underestimate your attitude